jawah/niquests/docs/user/advanced.rst

 - Displaying cool stuff on the screen for CLI based tools.
 - Also debugging, obviously.
 - Among others thing.

+.. note:: In a asynchronous HTTP request, you may pass awaitable functions in addition to the usual synchronous ones.

 Track upload progress
 ---------------------